ava-labs/awm-relayer/README.md

 - The path to the directory in which the relayer will store its state.
 Defaults to `./awm-relayer-storage`.

+`"process-historical-blocks": boolean`

+- Whether or not to process missed blocks on first startup.
+Defaults to `false`.
+If set to true, `start-block-height` must also be set to a non-zero value.

 `"process-missed-blocks": boolean`

-- Whether or not to process missed blocks on startup.
-Defaults to `false`.
+- Whether or not to process missed blocks after restarting.
+Defaults to `true`.

 `"manual-warp-messages": []ManualWarpMessage`